The Kingsway, Toronto

 The Kingsway is a residential neighbourhood in Toronto, Ontario, Canada.
 It is bounded by Bloor Street to the south, Dundas Street to the north, the Mimico Creek to the west and the Humber River to the east.
-The neighbourhood was officially known as Kingsway Park, which later became replaced by its nickname, The Kingsway.
-For planning purposes, the neighbourhood is known by the City of Toronto as "Kingsway South" to differentiate it from a more recent extension of The Kingsway north of Dundas Street.
+The neighbourhood was officially known as Kingsway Park, which later became replaced by its nickname the Kingsway.
+In this neighbourhood, the Kingsway specifically refers to a two-lane road beginning in the south-east corner of the neighbourhood extending northerly in a north-west direction past Dundas Street.

+For planning purposes, the neighbourhood is known by the City of Toronto as "Kingsway South" to differentiate it from a more recent extension of the Kingsway road north of Dundas Street.
 "Kingsway South" is not used by residents, due to confusion with the South Kingsway, a street located east of the Humber River and extending south from Bloor Street.

-Along with The Bridle Path and Forest Hill, The Kingsway is one of the most affluent areas in Toronto with homes characterized by large stone mansions.

-Character

-The neighbourhood is predominantly residential with a mixed-use (commercial and residential) area along Bloor and Dundas Streets.
-The majority of the housing stock is single-family detached homes.
-There are apartment and condominium buildings near the Old Mill subway station, also in the Lake Shore Blvd West (in South Etobicoke) area, as well as in mixed-use buildings along Bloor and Dundas Streets.
-A rail line runs through the north-west quadrant of the neighbourhood.
-Parkland lines the banks of the Humber River and Mimico Creek.
+Originally the Kingsway road and South Kingsway were supposed to be one continuous route, however the intended connection (including a crossing of the Humber River) was instead occupied by the westward extension of Bloor Street.
+South Kingsway consequently acts as a southern continuation of Jane Street, and continues south where it interchanges with the Queensway before ending at the Gardiner Expressway.

 History

-The area now known as 'The Kingsway' is a combination of three distinct areas:
+The area now known as the Kingsway is a combination of three distinct areas: